1Deeeeyl/basic-todos/README.md

 <h2 style="margin-top: 25px">How To Use</h2>
 <p>
-  If you'd like to fork this and use it for your own portfolio, feel free to do so!
+  If you'd like to fork this and use it for your own, feel free to do so!
 Just be sure to give proper credit.
 Below are the steps to set it up:
 </p>

 <h3>Installation</h3>